Fisher: Profile and Information

 Some fur farmers tried to nurture fishers in the 1920s when pelt prices were high.
 However, their peculiar delayed breeding made it challenging to nurture fishers.
 Most fisher farming came to an end when pelt prices dropped in the late 1940s.

-Infiltrations into forest environments have created some disputes which make fishers generally avoid human presence.
+Infiltrations into forest environments have created some disputes that make fishers generally avoid human presence.
 In certain places, when fishers raid chicken coops, they are likely to be seen as a pest to farmers.

 Conservations